GitHub Logo HIP-632: Hedera Account Service (HAS) System Contract

 Rationale

-In smart contract executions the EVM will provide msg.sender values as either Hedera Account ID or virtual addresses.
+In smart contract executions the EVM will provide msg.sender values as either an account-num alias or EVM address alias.
 To support authorization flows that check addresses explicitly in smart contract code, the network should support smart contract distinguishing operations that allow smart contract to distinguish between the two forms.
 Additionally, to support standard implicit checks the network should support system contract checks in a manner similar ECRECOVER for easy developer support.

 User stories

-1. As a developer I want to be able to distinguish between Hedera Account ID and virtual addresses within a smart contract so I can resolve address mappings in balance, permission or similar scenarios.
+1. As a developer I want to be able to distinguish between Hedera Account ID and aliases within a smart contract so I can resolve address mappings in balance, permission or similar scenarios.

 2. As a developer I want to be able to confirm account authorization within a contract using simple ECDSA/ED2519 key raw signatures as I would on Ethereum using ECRECOVER.